Overseas & Web Purchases

 Many services will have flexible contracts where you can cancel an order any time such as gym memberships.
 However, you may be bound to some.
 There is some contractual service that cannot be cancelled such as:

-• Transportation contracts and leisure activities – these could include flights, train tickets, event tickets etc.
+- Transportation contracts and recreation activities – these could include flights, train tickets, event tickets etc.

 It is essential however that at the time of purchase the seller made clear the cancellation period and policy.
 Without this, they would have been in breach of the distance selling regulations.